 Makeup and other cosmetic products, such as contact lens, come with a shelf life that you should never take for granted.
 If you see some of your goodies going beyond their used-by date, you should look for ways to dispose of them without harming the environment.
-Here are some green beauty tips for recycling and disposing of your cosmetic essentials.
+Here are some green beauty tips for disposal and recycling of cosmetics.

 Disposal Options for Cosmetics

 If there are products that you have just slightly used or not used at all, you can go back to the brand you purchased them from and return them.
 Many brands nowadays have a return policy of 45 to 60 days, even with used products.

 Many makeup and skincare brands offer recycling options for their bottles and other packaging materials.
 Some brands even offer promotions like free products when you return empty containers.

 There are many things that you can do with plastic and glass containers.
 With a simple washing with soap and warm water, you can clean the bottles and find ways to repurpose them within your home.
 You can use them as holders for pens, makeup brushes, or candles, and you can also use them for home decor.

 Reuse your broken makeup